roblaing/erlang-webapp-howto/unit6/README.md

 counterparts to make messaging with an Erlang server easy.

-One advantage is I can now use server-side templating, so there's no need to schlep entire HTML pages from the server to make a few edits.
+One advantage is I can now use server-side templating, so there's no need to schlep entire HTML pages from the server back to the browser to reload for a few small edits.

 I'm still sending the data from the browser in the body of a "POST" httpd request, so not much gain there.